Skip over main navigation

 Expand

-Director of the IPA since January 2008, Nita has a long career in the trade union and labour movement.
+Director of the IPA since January 2008, and an honorary fellow of CIPD, Nita has a long career in the trade union and labour movement.
 She joined COHSE from university in 1976, working for the health union until 1983; after seven years at the GLC/ILEA including four year’s as Ken Livingstone’s press officer she rejoined COHSE in 1992 and was merged into UNISON the following year.
 She was press officer and then political officer for UNISON until January 2001 when she joined Downing Street as Tony Blair’s assistant political secretary with responsibility for trade union liaison.

-At No 10 Nita was directly involved in establishing important social partnership developments including the transposition of the Information and Consultation Directive, the Woman at Work Commission, the commissions looking at the right to request part-time working, the Turner Pensions Commission and many others.
+At No 10 Nita was directly involved in establishing important social partnership developments including the transposition of the Information and Consultation Directive, the Women and Work Commission, the commissions looking at the right to request part-time working, the Turner Pensions Commission and many others.

 She was a strong supporter of a social partnership approach to delivering change and reform in public services and supported successive secretaries of state in education and health in developing partnership agreements.